electrocucaracha/krd/docs/src/tuning_kube-proxy.rst

 circumstances.
 If you plan to use it with other programs that use iptables then you will need to research whether they will behave as expected together.

+IPVS provides different algorithms for allocating TCP connections and UDP datagrams to real servers.
+Scheduling algorithms are implemented as kernel modules. *Kubespray* supports the following methods:

+- Round Robin: distributes jobs equally amongst the available real servers.
+- Least-Connection: assigns more jobs to real servers with fewer active jobs.
+- Destination Hashing: assigns jobs to servers through looking up a statically assigned hash table by their destination IP addresses.
+- Source Hashing: assigns jobs to servers through looking up a statically assigned hash table by their source IP addresses.
+- Shortest Expected Delay: assigns an incoming job to the server with the shortest expected delay.
+The expected delay that the job will experience is (Ci + 1) / Ui if sent to the ith server, in which Ci is the number of jobs on the ith server and Ui is the fixed service rate (weight) of the ith server.
+- Never Queue: assigns an incoming job to an idle server if there is, instead of waiting for a fast one; if all the servers are busy, it adopts the Shortest Expected Delay policy to assign the job.

 Setup
 #####